reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

    ![](./Images/02/Pg4-T3QF-S2.png)

-3. Run the modified query and review the results, which now include sales revenue aggregated by year, month, and sales region.
+3. Run the modified query and review the results, which now include sales revenue aggregated by year, month and sales region.

 ## Create a view